Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Tm:Tb:ZBLAN fiber laser system

 The stretched pulse was sent to a two-stage Tm:Tb:ZBLAN fiber preamplifier, whose output is further amplified with a power amplifier.
-Essentially, the direct amplification of the 1.75 {\textmu} in our multistage amplifier system relies on the $^3F_4$ to $^3H_6$ energy-level transition of Tm ions.
-T. Sakamoto et al. firstly designed and fabricated a Tm–Tb-doped fiber, which had a Tm-doped fiber core and a Tb-doped fiber cladding \cite{sakamoto199635}.
-As illustrated in Figure \ref{fig:Fig1}(b), the Tb-doped cladding drives the Tm$^3+$ gain spectrum to the 1.75 {\textmu}m region because the 1.8–2 {\textmu}m ASE of Tm$^{3+}$ is well suppressed by the ground state absorption of Tb$^{3+}$ \cite{zhang2023recent}.
+The details of the first and second preamplifiers are shown in Figure~\ref{fig:Fig1}(b).
+These three stages of Tm:Tb:ZBLAN fiber amplifiers are used to scale up the average power.
+Essentially, direct amplification of the 1.75 {\textmu}m in our multistage amplifier system relies on the $^3F_4$ to $^3H_6$ energy-level transition of Tm ions.
+T. Sakamoto et al. first designed and fabricated a Tm–Tb-doped fiber, which had a core doped with Tm and a cladding doped with Tb ions\cite{sakamoto199635}.
+As illustrated in Figure~\ref{fig:Fig1}(c), the Tb-doped cladding drives the Tm$^{3+}$ gain spectrum to the 1.75 {\textmu}m region because the 1.8–2 {\textmu}m ASE of Tm$^{3+}$ is well suppressed by the ground state absorption of Tb$^{3+}$ \cite{zhang2023recent}.

 The first preamplification stage is based on fiber coupling.
-The Tm:Tb:ZBLAN fiber is pumped by a continuous wave 1600 nm Er:SiO2 fiber laser (VFLS-1600-M-5-FA, Connet).
-The diameter of the core, the NA, the length, the Tm and Tb doping concentration of the fiber were 8.5 {\textmu}m, 1.6 m, 0.14, 2500 ppm and 3000~ppm, respectively.
+The Tm:Tb:ZBLAN fiber is pumped by a continuous wave 1600 nm Er:SiO$_{2}$ fiber laser (VFLS-1600-M-5-FA, Connet).
+The diameter of the core, the numerical aperture (NA), the length, the Tm and Tb doping concentration of the fiber were 8.5 {\textmu}m, 0.14, 1.6 m, 2500 ppm and 3000~ppm, respectively.
 The ZBLAN fiber was connected to wavelength division multiplexing (WDM) based on SMF28 silica fibers with optical contact.
 The losses of the input and output ports for the seed pulse were 0.8 dB and 0.9 dB, respectively.
-The spectra of the amplified stimulated emission with several pump powers are shown in Fig.~\ref{fig:Fig3}(a).
+The Tb ions in the cladding have zero absorption around 1600 nm \cite{sakamoto199635}.
+Hence, we do not expect significant loss during amplification due to this design.
+The spectra of the amplified stimulated emission with several pump powers are shown in Figure~\ref{fig:Fig3}(a).
 The average power of the amplified pulses was 12 mW with 3 W pumping at a repetition rate of 4 MHz.
-The slope efficiency was 0.6 $\%$ and can be improved by increasing the throughput of the CFBG.
-The pulse was further amplified using a second stage preamplifier after the pulse passed through a bandpass filter (BP-1693-140).
+The slope efficiency was 0.6 $\%$.
+The pulse was further amplified using a second stage preamplifier after the pulse passed through a bandpass filter (BPF1) (BP-1693-140).